astrolabsoftware/astrolabsoftware.github.io/about.md

 author_profile: true
 ---

-## Why AstroLab Software?
+## AstroLab Software

-The volume of data recorded by current and future High Energy Physics & Astrophysics experiments, and the complexity of their data set require a broad panel of knowledge in computer science, signal processing, statistics, and physics.
+The volume of data recorded by current and future scientific experiments such as those in High Energy Physics & Astrophysics, and the complexity of their data set require a broad panel of knowledge in computer science, signal processing, statistics, and physics.
 Exact analysis of those data sets produced is a serious computational challenge,